Peripheral Artery Disease

 - An incision that’s coming open.

-How long does it take to recover from this treatment?
+How long does it take to recover from treatment for peripheral artery disease?

-Being aware that you have risk factors for PAD may motivate you to take action to prevent PAD from developing.
-The same advice for maintaining a healthy heart applies to maintaining healthy circulation overall:
+Knowing that you have risk factors for PAD may motivate you to prevent it.
+The same advice for keeping your heart healthy applies to caring for your circulation, too:

 - Manage your weight.